jiko/cyborgmanifesto/index.md

 for machines; they do not dominate or threaten us.
 We are responsible for boundaries; we are they.
-Up till now (once upon a time), female embodiment seemed to be given, organic, necessary; and female embodiment seemed to mean skill in mothering and its metaphoric exten-sions.
+Up till now (once upon a time), female embodiment seemed to be given, organic, necessary; and female embodiment seemed to mean skill in mothering and its metaphoric extensions.
 Only by being out of place could we take intense pleasure in machines, and then with excuses that this was organic activity after all, appropriate to females.
 Cyborgs might consider more seriously the partial, fluid, sometimes aspect of sex